Weakly Private Information Retrieval from Heterogeneously Trusted Servers: WPIR: The Mutual Information Setting

 As a consequence, with download cost $D\in \left[ 1,D^{\ast }\right]$, the optimal surrogate leakage for homogeneous W-PIR$^{\#}$ under the MI metric is

 \end{theorem}

+Theorem \ref{theorem-MI-mainresult} implies that under the MI metric, we can achieve the optimal $\mathcal{G}_{\text{MI}}$ for \emph{homogeneous} W-PIR$^{\#}$ using the similar reduction in the Max-L setting: a public part (to the most trusted server) and a private part.
+Note that in homogeneous cases, our proposed probability allocation is equivalent to the reduced symmetric code proposed in \cite{qian2022improved}, where only cyclic permutations are required instead of the entire set of permutations.
+This allocation strategy has the property of time sharing between the public and the private parts, as shown in Proposition \ref{prop:MItimesharing}.
+We also compared $\rho_{(\text{MI} )}^{\ast}$ with the outer bound in \cite{Lin2021}, which is shown in Fig. \ref{fig:converse-MI}.

 The construction of probability allocation under the MI metric given above is much more sophisticated than that under the Max-L metric.
-The auxiliary sequence $\boldsymbol{x}$ is well-defined by the above recursive equations when $x_1$ is specified.
+The auxiliary sequence $\boldsymbol{x}$ is well defined by the above recursive equations when $x_1$ is specified.
 It is evident that $\boldsymbol{p}=(p_{\#},p_0,p_1,\ldots,p_{K-1})$ generates a probability distribution given to the relevant combinatorial coefficients.

-This theorem implies that under the MI metric, we can achieve the optimal $\mathcal{G}_{\text{MI}}$ for the \emph{homogeneous} W-PIR$^{\#}$ using the similar reduction under the Max-L setting: a public part (to the most trusted server) and a private part.
-Note that in the homogeneous cases, our proposed allocation is equivalent to the symmetric optimal code proposed in \cite{qian2022improved}, where only cyclic permutations are required instead of the full set of permutations.
-And this optimal strategy has a time-sharing structure between the public part and the private part as shown in Proposition \ref{prop:MItimesharing}.
-We shall show later that the optimality of this reduced coding structure breaks down for the heterogeneous case, where a closed-form solution becomes intractable.
-We then present numerical results to illustrate the discrepancy between our proposed allocation and the numerical optimal region $\mathcal{G}_{\text{MI}}$ under the heterogeneous setting.
+We shall show later that the optimality of this structure is broken down in the \emph{heterogeneous} cases, where a \emph{closed-form} solution becomes intractable.
+We also present numerical results to illustrate the discrepancy between our proposed homo W-PIR$^{\#}$ allocation and the numerically optimized region $\mathcal{G}_{\text{MI}}$ in a \emph{heterogeneous} setting.

-To prove Theorem \ref{theorem-MI-mainresult}, we first establish the reduced W-PIR$^{\#}$ code with a special strategy of probability allocation in Proposition \ref{prop:P3P4}.
-We then show that such reduced W-PIR$^{\#}$ strategy is in fact optimal by carefully investigating the the properties of mutual information and log sum inequality.
+To prove Theorem \ref{theorem-MI-mainresult}, we first establish the reduced W-PIR$^{\#}$ with a special probability assignment strategy in Proposition \ref{prop:P3P4}.
+We then show that such a reduced W-PIR$^{\#}$ strategy is, in fact, optimal by carefully investigating the properties of MI and the log sum inequality.
 Lastly, we construct an explicit probability allocation by carefully solving the KKT conditions of the reduced W-PIR$^{\#}$ optimization problem.
 We defer the complete proof of Theorem \ref{theorem-MI-mainresult} to Section \ref{sec:proof-MI-mainresult}.